shaybensasson/Rainbow-Poem/README.md

 #try to merge branch with main
 git merge feature1

+#if all successful, remove feature1
+git branch -d feature1
 ```

 In case there are any conflict, solve them and try to re-add the conflicted files, commit again, and finally push: